schuhva/Music-Generation/doc/releases/3.03/Base_01.rst

 -  the **rolling mean** is to remove noise on the data.
 -  the **factors** are used to scale the melody, such that it plays in a certain range
--  **start** defins the staring point of the melodies by removing the begin of the data
+-  **start** defines the staring point of the melodies by removing the begin of the data

 Tune\_W
 -------

 -  This tune uses the temperature and humidity
--  With Bassoon and Clarinet
+-  With bassoon and clarinet
 -  Chord pattern Cm Ab Fm Ddim G7 Cm Fm G7

 .. code:: python3